California Club: The current clubhouse

 The current seven-story clubhouse was completed on August 25, 1930, after construction was started in late 1928.
 The building was designed by Robert D. Farquhar, an architect trained at the École des Beaux-Arts in Paris.
-The American Institute of Architects awarded Farquhar its Distinguished Honor Award for the design of the California Club building.
+The American Institute of Architects awarded Farquhar the Distinguished Honor Award for the design of the California Club building.

 According to the National Park Service:

-The structure is considered one of the most important buildings of the architect Robert D. Farquhar.
+"The structure is considered one of the most important buildings of the architect Robert D. Farquhar.
 Built in 1930, The Italian Renaissance Revival style building, with its setbacks and tower, was among the largest buildings in the immediate area when the site was chosen.
-Elements like the private forecourt, which partially shields the front entrance and first floor, provides the club with a sense of privacy and understated design.
+Elements like the private forecourt, which partially shields the front entrance and first floor, provides the club with a sense of privacy and understated design."

 The building was listed on the U.S. National Register of Historic Places on July 6, 2010.
 The listing was featured in the National Park Service's weekly list of July 16, 2010.

 In addition to antiques and handcrafted furniture, the clubhouse is decorated with a collection of Western-themed, plein air paintings by such American landscape painters as J. Bond Francisco, Elmer Wachtel, Franz A. Bischoff, George Kennedy Brandriff, William Wendt and Paul Lauritz.